semantic-group1/twitter-lda/README.md

     hadoop jar SequenceFileWrite.jar com.sarcasm.dpp.SequenceFileWriteDemo <InputFileNameContainingAllTweets> <OutputSeqFileName>

  The above code accepts a file containing all the tweets and prepares a sequence file wherein the key of the sequence file equals the TweetID and the value equals the Tweet.
 This forms the input for the second stage of Mahout cvb program.

+Apache Lucene Scripts
+====
+To use Lucene Indexer to index all the files in the given directory,

+    ./indexDocuments.sh <command> <InputDirectory>

+To search for queries (in a queryfile) across the Lucene index, we use the following script
+    ./searchDocuments.sh <command/queryFile>